hauke96/master-thesis/notes/scenarios.md

+**Note:**
+Not relevant for the current approach and thesis.
+This was part of the topic-finding process and earily considerations.

+---

 This is a list of possible scenarios.
 Each scenarios has to fulfill a set of criteria to be a good scenario.